Tools4everBV/Basic-Example-Target-API/README.md

 The example API specifies the minimal requirements for developing a new API that will be used for user provisioning from HelloID.

+The swagger interface can be found on: https://app.swaggerhub.com/apis-docs/ConnectorTeam/Basic-EXAMPLE-Target-API/V1

 ## About

 First and foremost, this API is merely an example.
 Your API (or the API you need to build) probably differs in more than one way.
 For example: Your actions might have different names, methods or inputs.
 And that's okay.
 We understand that no two APIs are alike.